neftonjin/art-gallery-shop-app/README.md

   # Artflow

-  ## Team Name - REACT MANIACS
+## Contributing
   (neftonjin , JXG052 ,macaulam)

   ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

-  ## Description
+## User Story

-  This project is about a web-app where artist can securly login and upload their artwork.
-The uploaded artwork will then be displayed in a beatiful photogallery on the user`s profile page.
+    As an artist I want to develop a web-application where I can securly login and upload my artwork.
+The uploaded artwork will be then displayed in an image gallery on my profile page.

   ## Table of Contents